silvermine/videojs-airplay/README.md

 ### Configuration

-Once the plugin has been loaded and registered, configure it and add it to your Video.js player using Video.js' plugin configuration option (see the section under the heading "Setting up a Plugin" on [Video.js' plugin documentation page][videojs-docs].
+Once the plugin has been loaded and registered, add it to your Video.js player using Video.js' plugin configuration option (see the section under the heading "Setting up a Plugin" on [Video.js' plugin documentation page][videojs-docs].

 For example: